TuringMobile: A Turing Machine of Oblivious Mobile Robots with Limited Visibility and its Applications: Implementing the TuringMobile

 Once the Number robot has reached the correct position on $QQ'$, the Commander starts moving again (line~\ref{r:8}) and finally reaches $D_i$ while the other robots wait, as in Figure~\ref{f:synch}(c) (lines~\ref{r:9} and~\ref{r:10}).

 When the Commander has reached $D_i$, the Number robot realizes it and makes the corresponding move (lines~\ref{r:12}--\ref{r:16}) while the other two robots wait.
 The destination point of the Number robot is $D'_i$, as shown in Figure~\ref{f:machine}.
 Finally, when the Number robot is in $D'_i$, the Reference robot realizes it and makes the final move to bring the TuringMobile back into a rest position (lines~\ref{r:21}--\ref{r:25}).
+Note that the number $r'$ stored in the machine is not erased after these final movements, because both the Number and Reference robot move by the same vector.

 \paragraph*{Computing the Virtual Commander} After the Commander has left its rest position and is on its journey to $D_i$, the TuringMobile loses its initial shape, and identifying the $D_i$'s and the midway triangles becomes a non-trivial task.
 To simplify this task, the robots try to guess where the Commander's original rest position may have been by computing a point called the \emph{Virtual Commander} $C'$.